mrmicahcooper/foshow-gem/README.md

     $ gem install foshow

+Then install the javascript and css files to make it look a little better:

+    $ rails generate foshow:install

 ## Usage

 ###Default - Rails conventions
-This gem only works with rails apps and assumes you are following rails basing MVC naming conventions.
+This gem only works with rails apps and assumes you are following rails basic MVC naming conventions.
 For example, a model named "user" has a controller named "app/controllers/users_controller.rb" and a view directory called "app/views/users/"

-All you have to do is add this to your application layout ('apps/views/layouts/application.html.erb').
+All you have to do is add this to (the bottom of) your application layout ('apps/views/layouts/application.html.haml').

+    # Add to 'app/views/layouts/application.haml'

     Foshow.render(self)

-This, by default, displays the code for the model, view, and controller of the resource you're viewing.
+This, by default, displays the code for the model, view, and controller of the resource you're viewing so long as they exist.

 ###Configurating beyond the defaults
 If you want to display more code for a page, do it here: 'config/initializers/foshow.rb'

-To display more code for a resource(page) configure Foshow with a Hash.
+To display more code for a resource(page) configure Foshow with a block.

-The keys of this hash can be: models, views, controllers, javascripts, helpers

-The values of these keys can be a Hash or an Array.
 It's kinda like your routes file.
 Observe:

-	#Use a Hash to specify what controller#action will display the files given.
+	# Use a Hash to specify what controller#action will display the files given.
-	#Use just an Array to make the files display on all controller#actions.
+	# Use just an Array to make the files display on all controller#actions.

-	Foshow.configure do
+	Foshow.configure do |config|
-		{
-			views: { 'controller#action_name' => ['app/views/controller/other_file_name.html.erb']}
+		config.views = { 'controller#action_name' => ['app/views/controller/other_file_name.html.erb']}
-			javascripts: ['app/assets/javascripts/global.js']
+		config.javascripts = ['app/assets/javascripts/global.js']
-		}
 	end

+	# the methods called on config will become links to display that section in your application layout.

 __note__: The file paths must always be in an array.
-They will not render otherwise
+They will not render otherwise.

 ## Contributing